-Consistency and Validation: The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its Subsidiaries as at and for the year ended 31 December 2012 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/instructions issued by Bangladesh Bank from time to time.
-The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (EBL), eliminating inter company transactions.
+Consistency and Validation: The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its Subsidiaries as at and for the year ended 31 December 2013 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/instructions issued by Bangladesh Bank from time to time.
+The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (EBL), eliminating intercompany transactions.
 Assets of the subsidiaries were risk weighted and equities of subsidiaries were crossed out with the investment of EBL while consolidating.

-So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated audited financial statements 2012 of EBL and its Subsidiaries along with separate audited financial statements 2012 of the Bank available on the website of the Bank (www.ebl.com.bd).
+So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated and separate audited financial statements 2013 of EBL (Group and the Bank) available on the website of the Bank (www.ebl. com.bd).